PowerShell: 2.0

-Windows PowerShell 3.0
+3.0

-PowerShell 3.0 is integrated with Windows 8 and with Windows Server 2012.
-Microsoft has also made PowerShell 3.0 available for Windows 7 with Service Pack 1, for Windows Server 2008 with Service Pack 1, and for Windows Server 2008 R2 with Service Pack 1.
+Version 3.0 integrates with Windows 8, Windows Server 2012, Windows 7 with Service Pack 1, Windows Server 2008 with Service Pack 1, and Windows Server 2008 R2 with Service Pack 1.

-PowerShell 3.0 is part of a larger package, Windows Management Framework 3.0 (WMF3), which also contains the WinRM service to support remoting.
+Version 3.0 is part of a larger package, Windows Management Framework 3.0 (WMF3), which also contains the WinRM service to support remoting.
 Microsoft made several Community Technology Preview releases of WMF3.
-An early community technology preview 2 (CTP 2) version of Windows Management Framework 3.0 was released on 2 December 2011.
+An early community technology preview 2 (CTP 2) version of Windows Management Framework 3.0 was released on December 2, 2011.
 Windows Management Framework 3.0 was released for general availability in December 2012 and is included with Windows 8 and Windows Server 2012 by default.